 Dan Jones, Founder, Research and Development

 Dan has been running his own businesses in the technology realm for the last 12 years.
-He currently has around 35 team members working between his 3 organizations.
 After receiving his BS in Engineering and Master of Science degrees, he focused on creating products that create long-term impacts in the marketplace.
 When not working long hours as an entrepreneur, Dan enjoys skiing, wind surfing, and spending time with his wife and twins in Olympia.

 Stephen Backholm, VP of Technology

 Stephen is passionate about using technology to help businesses succeed.
 He has 12+ years experience architecting and managing large, enterprise systems, and has held a variety of senior technology leadership positions.
 He enjoys spending time cooking, drinking well made wines, and traversing the mountains and valleys of North America.
 Stephen is happily married to a beautiful girl named Paige and together they have four amazing children.
 He holds a BS in Computer Science from Western Washington University.
 Stephen has cried three times in his life: at the birth of his first child, when Spain won the World Cup in 2010, and during the final scene of Rudy.

 Krysta Carper, Publisher

 Krysta Carper has lived in the beautiful Pacifc Northwest since the age of three.
 She and her husband have four amazing sons.
 She enjoys spending time with her family in the outdoors, hiking and camping.
 She is currently editor and publisher for SouthSoundTalk and loves to share stories of positivity with the community.
 She has a Bachelor of Applied Management from Centralia College.